-Phase IV: Speakers Notified (To Be Determined)
+Phase IV: Speakers Notified — Friday, May 7

 All those who audition will be notified by email.
 Those selected to speak will be paired with a faculty/staff coach to revise and refine the speech from the time of selection through the date of the Commencement Speech Recording.
 Speakers will provide a photogram and complete a biographical form to be used in press releases and the introduction at the Commencement Ceremony.

-Phase V: Speech Rehearsal and Recording (To Be Determined)
+Phase V: Speech Rehearsal and Recording — To Be Determined

-Selected Speakers only
+Selected Speaker only

 Previous Commencement Speakers